 Who is TRAC for?

-What can we offer?
+What do we offer?

 A young person taking part will benefit from health and wellbeing support which will support their continued engagement in education.
 It gives them access to an alternative curriculum which will allow them to undertake accredited qualifications linked to local labour market opportunities and will also improve their attainment.

-- colleges offering unconditional places
+- Colleges offering unconditional places.

-- qualifications in a variety of vocations
+- Qualifications in a variety of fields.

-- hundreds of young people developing new skills to help shape their future
+- Hundreds of young people developing new skills to help shape their future.

-- stronger family relationships and many new found friendships and connections.
+- Stronger family relationships and many new found friendships and connections.

 TRAC 11-24 is an EU funded project, receiving support from ESF Priority Axis 3: Youth Employment and Attainment; Specific Objective 2 (reducing the number of young people aged 11-24 at highest risk of becoming NEET in North Wales).